Nernst Equation Electrochemical Calculator Back

 Nernst Equation Electrochemical Calculator

-Vary standard potential, temperature, concentration, and number of electrons to calculate electrode potential in real time.
-Intuitively experience electrochemistry fundamental to batteries, fuel cells, and corrosion engineering.
+Vary standard potential, temperature, concentration and number of electrons to compute electrode potential in real time.
+Build electrochemistry intuition for batteries, fuel cells and corrosion engineering.

 Half-Reaction Presets